 Jean has worked at Trinity since 1985 and is proud to point out that the beneficial foundations of the “Trinity Philosophy” in place nearly sixty years ago, are still recognized today by leading educators.
 She received a B.A. in Biology from Hartwick College and has a N-12th grade credential.
 Jean is a firm advocate of Trinity’s belief that a child’s social and emotional development is essential for academic success in kindergarten and likes to remind families that “education is not a race.”

 Marianne joined Trinity in 1994.
-In addition to teaching the TTH Threes class, Marianne manages Trinity’s Extended Day program.
 She holds a BA in History and a minor in Psychology from Holy Names College and has two grown children who are both Trinity graduates.
-Marianne chose to join the staff 19 years ago because of Trinity’s nurturing, supportive, and family-friendly environment.
+Marianne loves Trinity’s nurturing, supportive, and family-friendly environment.
 “It is a joy and a privilege to watch children grow and develop in their own unique way”.

 Tiana Ram – Teacher